-The prize is awarded annually for the best article published in the CFPJ.
+The prize of $500 is awarded annually for the best article published in the CFPJ.
 Each refereed contribution is eligible for consideration and members of CFPJ’s editorial and international advisory board judge the articles based on scholarship, contribution to knowledge and debate, writing style and audience accessibility.

 - Volume 22 Issue 3 (2016)